petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/securing-web-services/cross-origin-resource-sharing.md

    * Click _Security Tools_.
    * Click _Portal Cross-Origin Resource Sharing (CORS)_ in the left navigation.
    * Click _Add_.
-   * Input _Foo_ as the name.
+   * Enter _Foo_ as the name.
    * Add a *URL Pattern* with the value `/o/c/j4x7objects/*` and click *Update*.

 1. Back in the React app, add a J4X7 object entry.
-Input `foo` as the name and description and click _Add_.
+Enter `foo` as the name and description and click _Add_.

    ![A J4X7 object entry is successfully added.](./cross-origin-resource-sharing/images/02.png)